 Shri Mataji’s parents continued to live a life dedicated to justice and equality.
 They joined Mahatma Gandhi in the struggle for Indian independence and it was understood that no one was to shed tears when any of the family members were arrested and jailed.
 After independence, her father and many of her siblings went on to serve in the newly-formed government.

-Shri Mataji, who passed away in 2011, is survived by her husband, their two daughters, four grandchildren, and many great-grandchildren.
+Shri Mataji, who passed away in 2011, is survived by two daughters, four grandchildren, and many great-grandchildren.

 1. ^ C. P. Srivastava, 'Lal Bahadur Shastri: A Life of Truth in Politics' New Delhi: Oxford University Press, 1995